Watch maintenance and care

 Winding a mechanical watch to set the time seems simple.
 But did you know that something as simple as changing the date to the wrong time can actually damage your movement?
 There are situations when it is not appropriate to change the date on your watch.
 So when should you not change the date on your watch?
 In general, there are at least two things you should know about setting the time on a mechanical watch.
 First, always make sure to turn the hands clockwise.
 Second, don’t set the date within 3 hours of midnight.
 That’s it!

-When not to change the date on your watch
+When should you not change the date on your watch?

 There is a period when it is not advisable to change the date on your watch.
 This period is called the “danger zone” which refers to the time when the automatic date change mechanism is activated, usually between 9:00 PM and 3:00 AM.
 During this time, attempting to manually set the date can disturb the delicate gears that are responsible for changing the date, which can lead to their misalignment or damage.
 We recommend adjusting the date when the hour hand is somewhere in the lower half of the dial, but if you want to be on the safe side, change the date around 5:00 AM (in the morning or evening).